Algorithmic idealism: what should you believe to experience next?: Algorithmic idealism in a nutshell

-Dropping the standard methodology, we now need a postulate that implies what an agent\footnote{I have remarked above that the notion of ``agent'' is not a primitive of Algorithmic Idealism, but only the notion of a ``momentary snapshot'' in terms of a self state.
+Dropping the standard methodology, we now need a postulate that implies what an agent\footnote{I have remarked above that the notion of ``agent'' is not a primitive of algorithmic idealism, but only the notion of a ``momentary snapshot'' in terms of a self state.
 However, it will still be \textit{linguistically} convenient to use the words ``observer'' or ``agent'' in the colloquial descriptions, simply because it would otherwise be difficult to convey the right intuitions for us human beings who are trained to think in terms of things that persist over time.} should believe to experience next, and since we are not grounding this on an external world in the usual sense, the answer can only depend on the agent's momentary self state.
-Since we have decided to do without vague terms such as ``belief'' or ``experience'' in Algorithmic Idealism, this question has to be replaced by another one: \textit{If an agent is in self state $x$ now, in which self state $y$ will it probably be next?} By construction, we cannot rely on our usual laws of physics to ground this question.
-Instead, a fundamental idea of Algorithmic Idealism is to rely on a weaker assumption that underlies our trust in empirical science in the first place: that \textit{induction is possible}.
+Since we have decided to do without vague terms such as ``belief'' or ``experience'' in algorithmic idealism, this question has to be replaced by another one: \textit{If an agent is in self state $x$ now, in which self state $y$ will it probably be next?} By construction, we cannot rely on our usual laws of physics to ground this question.
+Instead, a fundamental idea of algorithmic idealism is to rely on a weaker assumption that underlies our trust in empirical science in the first place: that \textit{induction is possible}.
 More specifically, I implement this idea in the form of the following postulate:\\

 \textbf{Postulate 2} (State Change).
 If you are in self state $x$ now, you will be in another self state $y$ next, and which one this will be manifests itself as a random experiment for you.
-Moreover, the likelihood of any $y$ next, given $x$ now, is what would be determined by some universal method of induction.\\
+The likelihood of some $y$ next, given $x$ now, has an \textit{objective} value, which expresses what you \textit{should} believe will happen to you next, if you knew your current self state.
+The mathematical structure that defines its value formalizes a universal method $M$ of induction.\\